 The second track of activities is designed around a comprehensive capacity-building package.
 Each year, the participators of The Collaboration Lab receive coaching based on their specific needs.
 The goal here is to improve the level of professionalism, effectiveness and sustainability of their operations, as well as to give them tools to comply with standards of donors, needed to receive and keep funding.
 On top of this, Free Press Unlimited and ARTICLE 19 are inviting local women’s and inclusion focused organisations and experts to create more awareness around incorporating gender and inclusion in the participant's operations.

-Free Press Unlimited and ARTICLE 19 will launch a Call for Proposals for CSO/media alliances for each of the three project years.
-You can read more about the grants and criteria in the information booklet that was released along with the March 2024 Call for Proposals (which has now closed).
-Details about the next call will be released in August 2024.
+Free Press Unlimited and ARTICLE 19 will launch a Call for Proposals for CSO/media alliances in each of the three project years.
+The third and last Call for Proposals is now open (until December 18, 2024), and all information about the application procedure can be found here:

 Funded by the EU